President: Mike W9MK

 Licensed in 1960 (KN9ARZ), Lawrence took a serious interest in DXing in 1962, thanks to his elmers W9TQL and W9ALI.
 Since that time he has managed to accumulate 351 (Mixed) entities, 5BDXCC (endorsed for 12, 17, & 30), and WAZ.

-Lawrence is currently serving his second term on the NIDXA Board of Directors.
+Lawrence is currently serving his third term on the NIDXA Board of Directors.